 Troupes usually have some sort of introductory period for new members.
 Sometimes there is an official probationary period, during which you'll be expected to demonstrate your ability to master the choreography, show up reliably for rehearsals and shows, show a team attitude toward sharing the goals of the group, and perform competently in shows.

 When you initially join, you naturally won't know all the choreography, and you might not have all the props or costumes.
 So you can expect that you'll be phased into performances gradually.

 Some choreography requires a specific number of people in order to work out correctly.
 Even if you know this dance, you might not get to perform it when you first join unless they need you to fill in as a substitute.

 In your first few appearances with the group, you might do only one or two 3-minute dances over the course of a half-hour show.
 You probably won't be given an opportunity to do solos in the shows until after you've proved yourself.
 There may be some shows where you don't have an opportunity to dance at all, although they'll appreciate it if you come to videotape the show, take pictures, or help them with props and backstage costume changes.

 Try not to feel bad about this — everyone has to start somewhere.
 Just treat it as a temporary situation and approach everything with a positive attitude.
 If you have questions about the process, or if you feel that you are being treated unfairly, take aside either the director or a member whose opinion you respect and privately express your concerns.
 As long as you explain your issue sincerely and courteously, you should be able to expect a helpful response.

-If you want to ramp more quickly into full participation, you might ask the director about taking private lessons to help you learn the dances you don't know and polish the ones you do know.
+If you want to ramp more quickly into full participation, you might ask the director about taking private lessons to help you learn the choreographies, polish up your skills, etc.